Fallenstedt/mdp/README.md

-# Example Markdown File
+# Markdown Preview

-This is an example Markdown file to test the preview tool
+Converts markdown to HTML, and then opens it in a browser.

 ## Running locally